Curry, Thompson help Warriors beat Kings 130-125 | New Country 923

 TIP-INS

-Warriors: Andre Iguodala (sore right hip) was held out for a third consecutive game, although coach Steve Kerr is hopeful that Iguodala will play against the Memphis Grizzlies on Monday. … Shaun Livingston did not play after suffering a pelvic contusion in the fourth quarter of Wednesday’s loss to Toronto.
+Warriors: Andre Iguodala (sore right hip) was held out for a third consecutive game, although Kerr is hopeful that Iguodala will play against Memphis on Monday. … Shaun Livingston did not play after suffering a pelvic contusion in the fourth quarter of Wednesday’s loss to Toronto.

-Kings: Marvin Bagley III left in the first half with a left knee sprain and did not return.
+Kings: Marvin Bagley III left in the first half with a left knee bone bruise and he’s expected to miss 10 to 14 days.

 UP NEXT